Advanced Finance

 What happens if a bankrupt lessee takes a lease?
 What happens if the lease is rejected?

-If the leases is confirmed,the lessee continutes to use the asset and must sustain the payments.
+If the lease is confirmed, the lessee continues to use the asset and must sustain the payments.
 If the lease is rejected, the asset is returned to the lessor.

 If the value of the returned asset is not enough to cover the remaining payments, the lessor's loss becomes an unsecured claim on the bankrupt firm.